Blåbärskullen transmitter

 Blåbärskullen transmitter (Blåbärskullenmasten) is a facility for FM/TV-broadcasting at Sunne in Sweden, which went in service on September 2, 1960.
 It used as antenna tower a 323 m tall guyed mast, which was at time of completion one of the tallest structures in Sweden.
 On December 27, 1979, the top of the mast with the TV-broadcasting antennas fell down as result of an excessive build-up of ice.

-Afterwards a 72 m tall temporary mast was erected, while the old mast was now 274 m tall.
+Afterwards a 72 m tall temporary mast was erected in Ås, while the old mast was now 274 m tall.
 The mast was equipped afterwards with new broadcasting antennas.